Anthony Wordsworth: Barnet

 On 13 November 2020, Wordsworth signed for Barnet on a contract until the end of the season.
 After 19 appearances he left the club following the expiry of his contract.

 Waterford

 Following his release from Barnet, Wordsworth joined League of Ireland Premier Division side Waterford on 9 July 2021.
+On 5 November 2021, Wordsworth was struck by a firework in a game against Shamrock Rovers, resulting in treatment, before the game continued after a stoppage.
 He made a total of 17 appearances in all competitions over the season, scoring 5 goals as they were relegated to the League of Ireland First Division.
 On 17 January 2022, he signed a new contract with the club for the 2022 season.

 Cheshunt

-Wordsworth signed for National League South side Cheshunt ahead of the 2022/2023 season.
+Wordsworth signed for National League South side Cheshunt ahead of the 2022–23 season.
 On 24 September 2022, he made his league debut in a 4–3 home defeat to Tonbridge Angels, in which he started the game.
 Wordsworth was replaced at half-time by Reece Beckles-Richards, who went on to score Cheshunt's third goal of the game.
-A mixture of lack of fitness and wage bills saw Wordsworth released from the club within a week of his debut.
+A mixture of lack of fitness and the club's wage bill saw Wordsworth released from the club within a week of his debut.